 The Old Testament describes King David as taxing his subjects and forcing them to labor for his kingdom, and it describes some of his subjects as having rebelled, led by his son, Absalom.
 The Second Book of Samuel describes a messenger reporting to David that the "hearts of the men of Israel" are with Absalom.
 David crushed the rebellion and with it the life of Absalom.
 (2 Samuel 15:13)

 After David's death, two other sons vied with each other to succeed him.
-Monarchical succession was often to be a bloody business, and so it was when Solomon emerged as the victor.
-He had his rival, Adonijah, executed on the pretext that Adonijah had demanded a woman from David's harem.
+Monarchical succession was again a bloody business.
+When Solomon emerged as the victor he had his rival, Adonijah, executed on the pretext that Adonijah had demanded a woman from David's harem — or so the story goes.

 Solomon died of natural causes around the age of 80, his reign said to have ended in 931 BCE.
 His son and successor, Rehoboam, confronted the people of Israel and the people said to Rehoboam: "Lighten the heavy burden which your father put upon us and we will serve you."
 Rehoboam responded: "Whereas my father loaded you with a heavy yoke, I will add to your yoke.
 My father disciplined you with whips, but I will discipline you with scorpions.
 (1 Kings 12:11)

-In Samaria, the seventh king after Jeroboam, ruling from 885 to 850, was Ahab.
+In Israel, the seventh king after Jeroboam, ruling from 885 to 850, was Ahab.
 He took as his queen the daughter of the king of Tyre – a Phoenician city and small empire on the coast of what today is Lebanon.
-Like King David more than a century before, Ahab worshiped a god or gods other than Yahweh (Jehovah), a worship described as extensive among the wealthy and cosmopolitan elite in Israel and opposed by Yahwists led by Elijah.
-Elijah and his followers went on a rampage and angered Jezebel by killing her priests of Ba'al worship.
+Like King David more than a century before, Ahab worshiped a god or gods other than Jehovah (Yahweh), a worship described as common among the wealthy and cosmopolitan elite in Israel.
+There too were some angry Jehovah worshipers led by Elijah, and they went on a rampage and angered Jezebel by killing her priests of Ba'al worship.
 Elijah fled into the wilderness.

 King Ahab had another concern.
-In Mesopotamia, the Semitic kingdom of Assyria had developed into a threat.
-Its warrior nobles yearned for glory and plunder.
+In Mesopotamia, the Semitic kingdom of Assyria was a threat.
+Assyria's warrior nobles yearned for glory and plunder.
 King Ahab made a defensive alliance with Tyre and the Aramaean kingdom of Aram-Damascus.
 In 853 they fought the Assyrians at Qarqar, in what today is northwestern Syria.
-According to Wikipedia, the alliance had from 53,000 to 63,000 infantrymen, 2,000 cavalry and 1,000 chariots. the Assyrians had an army of 35,000 including 12,000 cavalry and 1,200 chariots.
+According to Wikipedia, the alliance had from 53,000 to 63,000 infantrymen, 2,000 cavalry and 1,000 chariots.
+The Assyrians had an army of 35,000 including 12,000 cavalry and 1,200 chariots.
 The alliance won.
 Danger from the Assyrians was averted.

-Decades passed, and the ways of civilization and its warring continued.
-By the mid-700s Assyria was expanding again.
-It had built a greater army, well-trained, with iron weapons, siege machines and archers on horseback who cold move fast across hilly terrain.
-Assyria's ruler, Tiglath-pileser, extended his rule across Syria, He destroyed cities, robbed and often deported entire populations, resettling them elsewhere in order to end to their consciousness as a nation.
+Decades passed, and by the mid-700s the Assyrians were expanding again.
+They had a greater army that was well-trained, with iron weapons, siege machines, and archers on horseback who could move fast across hilly terrain.
+Assyria's ruler, Tiglath-pileser, extended his rule across Syria.
+He destroyed cities, robbed and often deported entire populations, resettling them elsewhere in order to end their consciousness as a nation.
 In 733 his army conquered Gilead and Galilee.
-Intimidated, Samaria began paying Tiglath-pileser tribute (taxes).
-A new ruler in Samaria-Israel, Hoshea (732–723), rebelled against paying tribute and sent messengers to Egypt, hoping for an alliance.
+Intimidated, Israel began paying Tiglath-pileser tribute (taxes).
+A new ruler in Israel, Hoshea (from 732 to 723), rebelled against paying tribute and sent messengers to Egypt, hoping for an alliance.
 The kings of Tyre and Sidon were also seeking an alliance with Egypt.
 But it was too late.
-Assyria attacked, and some in Samaria fled before the invaders.
-For three years the Assyrians besieged the capital city – Samaria.
+Assyria attacked, and some in Israel fled before the invaders.
+For three years the Assyrians besieged Israel's capital city: Samaria.
 In 721 Samaria fell.
 The Assyrians took 27,000 Israelites away as slaves.
-Israel (Samaria) as a nation was no more.
-Israel's Ten Tribes scattered and disappeared.
+Israel as a nation-state was no more.
+Israel's so-called Ten Tribes scattered and disappeared.

-A view among Yahweh worshippers across the border in Judah was that the wicked people of Israel (Samaria) had brought calamity upon themselves.
-In the Old Testament a nobleman from Jerusalem, Isaiah, is described as claiming that the Assyrians were agents of Yahweh, punishing the Israelites collectively for their sins.
-Isaiah was opposed to an alliance with Egypt, believing that what mattered above all else was not military strength but to "seek" the Lord Yahweh.
-Isaiah is described as leaving his fellow Yahweh worshipers with hope of a better time to come.
+A view among Jehovah worshippers in Judah was that the wicked people of Israel had brought calamity upon themselves.
+In the Old Testament a nobleman from Jerusalem, Isaiah, is described as claiming that the Assyrians were agents of Jehovah, punishing the Israelites collectively for their sins.
+Isaiah was opposed to an alliance with Egypt, believing that what mattered above all else was not military strength but to "seek" the Lord Jehovah.
+Isaiah is described as leaving his fellow Jehovah worshipers with hope of a better time to come.
 He wrote of a new world when the wolf would lie down with the lamb, when men would beat their swords into plowshares and their spears into pruning hooks and nations would not lift up swords against other nations, and people would learn of war no more.

-The Assyrians didn't stop at Judah's border.
-Around the year 701 they pushed beyond Samaria to Jerusalem's walls.
+The Assyrians didn't stop at the Israel-Judah border.
+Around the year 701 they pushed beyond to Jerusalem's walls.
 They threatened to destroy the city unless they were paid a ransom.
 The ransom was paid and the city was spared.
 Judah was overrun and Judah became a vassal state.

-Judah's king, Manasseh, (687–642) was a loyal vassal to the Assyria's emperor and required to provide materials for Assyria's building projects.
-Manasseh gave his support to the god Assur, whose image he placed at the entrance to the temple that Solomon is said to have built for Yahweh.
+Judah's king, Manasseh (reigned c.
+686–42 according to Britannica) was a loyal vassal to the Assyria's emperor and required to provide materials for Assyria's building projects.
+Manasseh gave his support to the god Assur, whose image he placed at the entrance to the temple that Solomon is said to have built for Jehovah.
 Manasseh allowed pagan priests into the "House of the Lord."
-Writing found its way into Hebrew scripture (the Old Testament) that describes Manasseh as erecting altars for Ba'al worship, practicing witchcraft, using divination and mediums and as having "seduced" the people of Judah "to do evil."
+The Old Testament describes Manasseh as erecting altars for Ba'al worship, practicing witchcraft, using divination and mediums and as having "seduced" the people of Judah "to do evil."
 (2 Kings 21)

-The Old Testament would describe some in Judah as dismayed at Yahweh's toleration of the success of the wicked and the subjugation of righteous believers.
-Many in Judah saw Yahweh as having abandoned them, or they lost faith in His ability to do anything for their benefit.
+The Old Testament would describe some in Judah as dismayed at Jehovah's toleration of the success of the wicked and the subjugation of righteous believers.
+Many in Judah saw Jehovah as having abandoned them, or they lost faith in His ability to do anything for their benefit.
 Merchants abandoned their Hebrew identities and adopted foreign dress.

 Judah benefited from the commerce that had come with Assyria's domination.
 It was after Assyria's conquest, according to the archeologist-scholar Israel Finkelstein (Tel Aviv University), that Judah emerged "as a full blown bureaucratic state."
 (David and Solomon, p 27.)